dnote/dnote/README.md

 ## Overview

-We learn new things everyday while programming.
-And we forget most of them exponentially because don't write them down.

-Dnote is designed for writing technical notes without switching context from programming.
-You can capture your learning as they happen with no overhead.
+Write technical notes without getting distracted from programming.
+The reasons are:

+* We forget exponentially unless we write down what we learn and come back.
+* Ideas cannot be grokked unless we can put them down in clear words.

 ## Examples

-- If you want to add a note to a book named linux
+- Add a note to a book named `linux`

 ```
 $ dnote add linux -c "find - recursively walk the directory"
 ```

-- If you want to see the note list of a book named linux
+- See the notes in a book

 ```
 $ dnote ls linux